 I stored away that tidbit of information for future retrieval.

 Refrigerated air, saturated with smoke, spilled beer and day-old gumbo, swept over us when we entered the dark bar.
-Someone was playing a pinball machine in back, and its persistent bell almost drowned out the clack of
+Someone was playing a pinball machine in the back, and its persistent bell almost drowned out the clack of crashing pool balls.
+Bertram grabbed a stool at the bar.

 Rocky finally said, “How the hell you went so long without a single one of my famous oysters?”